KaiyuanWan/Face-Deocclusion/ReadMe.txt

 2.models
 	This folder contains two python file: 'generator.py' and 'ops.py'.
 The 'generator.py' consists of four parts, which are detection part, parsing part, reconstruction part, discriminator part.
 And 'ops.py' contains the operators used in 'generator.py'.
 3.trained_models
 	This file contains two trained models:'detect_parsing.pth.tar' for detection and parsing, 'reconstruction.pth.tar' for reconstruction.
-Because the supplementary materials have capacity limitation, so we put the trained model in an anonymous Google Drive, you can download the model by this url:
+We put the trained model in Google Drive, you can download the model by this url:
 	(https://drive.google.com/drive/folders/1zNf6HATv3QtrKqGIQBq4af5qQAJ1RUcj?usp=sharing), and then put the trained model in this folder.
 4.result
 	The result will be saved in this folder.